cube3power/atsd/rule-engine/functions.md

 ## Formatting Functions

-The functions format dates and numbers to strings according to the specified pattern.
+These functions format dates and numbers to strings according to the specified pattern.

 * [convert](functions-format.md#convert)
 * [formatNumber](functions-format.md#formatnumber)